WebRocketX Architect - Matthew Keller

 All of our experimentation finally settled on a single most efficient solution, both performance wise and labor wise.

 This solution involved using ajax calls along with the browser supported innerHTML function to render pages in part instead

 of refreshing the entire page.
 However, like many companies our solutions were piecemeal and inconsistent throughout the application.

 Some pages refreshed in whole, other pages used Ajax, some pages used a json thick client approach.
 Since our application evolved

 over 10 years it had a little bit of everything in it.
 We even experimented with Ember and Angular.

 On the other hand, writing web applications using HTML injection with Ajax made me feel like Tom Cruise in Minority Report whipping around holograms.
 It was completely liberating, so I decided to take everything I had learned and create a framework base that would make using this paradigm easy for everyone.
 A framework which would fit nicely into any web application and work smoothly against any server side MVC engine.
-You can use struts1, strut2, JsMVC, ASP, PHP, anything you want to deliver your HTML and having the WebAPI client side will massively reduce the number of mappings your create, and make the browser behave the way the user expects it to.
-The back button will work.
-Preserving user entered search criteria is the default without effort.
-HTML and CSS can be maximized without worrying about how this will fit together with overcomplicated frameworks such as Angular.
-You will liberate your Web Designer too.
-They can work in straight HTML again.
+You can use struts1, strut2, SpringMVC, ASP, PHP, or anything you want to that will deliver dynamic HTML to the browser.
+Having the WebAPI client side will massively reduce the number of mappings your create, and make the browser behave the way the user expects it to.
+The back button will work, and preserving user entered search criteria is the default without extra effort.
+HTML and CSS can be maximized without worrying about how this will interact with overcomplicated frameworks such as Angular.
+You will liberate your Web Designer too, because they can work in straight HTML again.
 The benefits are enormous but only a really seasoned web developer will appreciate this by imagining it.
 Everyone else will have to give it a try.
 My only warning is that you will have trouble tolerating any of the other paradigms out there afterward.
 Once you have been free, it will be hard to go back.